TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/cpsw_lwip_https.md

 ## Steps to execute

-1. Run example on EVM
+1. Run example on the EVM

-2. Try to reach the EVM using ping as shown below, using a command shell on the host PC
+2. Using a command shell on the host PC, try to reach the EVM using ping as shown below
     \code
     $ping 192.168.1.2
     \endcode
     "192.168.1.2" should be replaced with IP of EVM.

-3. To start the client on host PC, open a web browser of your choice and enter url https://IP_ADDR/index.html Replace IP_ADDR with the EVM IP assigned during run-time.
+3. To start the client on host PC, open a web browser of your choice and enter url https://IP_ADDR/index.html \n Replace IP_ADDR with the EVM IP assigned during run-time.
-   The above has been tried with google chrome, microsoft edge, mozilla firefox.
+   The above has been tried with google chrome, microsoft edge and mozilla firefox.

 4. The lwIP home page will load with the title "lwip -  A Lightweight TCP/IP Stack"

-5. To close the connection, simply close the tab in the web broswer.
+5. To close the connection, simply close the tab in the web browser.

 ## Troubleshooting issues

 \cond SOC_AM64X || SOC_AM243X
-- If you see MAC address as `00:00:00:00:00:00`, likely you are using a very early Si sample which does not have MAC address "fused" in, in this case do below steps
+- If you see MAC address as `00:00:00:00:00:00`, likely you are using a very early Si sample which does not have MAC address "fused" in.
+In this case, do the below steps

-   - Open file `source/networking/.meta/enet_cpsw/templates/am64x_am243x/enet_soc_cfg.c.xdt`
+   - Open file `source/networking/enet/core/sysconfig/networking/.meta/enet_cpsw/templates/am64x_am243x/enet_soc_cfg.c.xdt`
    - Uncomment below line
         \code
         #define ENET_MAC_ADDR_HACK (TRUE)